sk66641/Random-Disco-Light-Simulator/README.md

 1. How many random colors you want to be shown?
 2. With how much time interval (in milliseconds) you want to change the colors randomly?
-3. What type of view you want to choose (conic or linear)?
+3. What type of view you want to choose (conic, linear or radial)?

 ## Output: